 1. Keep a Schedule

 It might seem obvious but lots of people let their jobs fall by the wayside when their normal schedules are impacted by the holidays.
 Keep your schedule up and plan for holiday events.
-It’s okay to make adjustments; foregoing your schedule entirely will likely lead to less profits and opportunities once the presents are opened and the New Year arrives.
+It’s okay to make adjustments; foregoing your schedule entirely will likely lead to fewer profits and opportunities once the presents are opened and the New Year arrives.

 2. Give Yourself a Break